 Support CryptoGlobe and Brave by trying out the Brave browser.

-Last month Gab, a purportedly uncensored social media microblogging platform, forked the Brave browser to create a “free-speech browser” and a “free-speech marketplace and app store,” that are powered by bitcoin, instead of BAT.
+In April of this year Gab, a purportedly uncensored social media microblogging platform, forked the Brave browser to create a “free-speech browser” and, in the future, a “free-speech marketplace and app store” powered by bitcoin.